Thinkin' Things: Critical reception

 TERC commented that two activities within Thinkin' Things Collection 1 have the opportunity to "provide variety and continued challenge".
 Computer Gaming World stated that it was "an excellent example of educational software ... a well-designed and creative program that really enhances learning".
 PC Player thought the game fell short due to its inferior graphics, sound, and gameplay.
 Teaching Children Mathematics deemed it "delightful".

-Thinkin' Things Collection 2 was the 5th most popular title in the Macintosh category sold across seven Software Etc. stores in the Washington area in the week ending December 28, 1996.
+Thinkin' Things Collection 2 was the 5th most popular title in the Macintosh category sold across seven Software Etc. stores in the Washington area in the week ending on December 28, 1996.
 New Straits Times commented that the activities in this version were targeted at an older demographic than its predecessor.

 TERC posited that Thinkin' Things Collection 3 was not a traditional game due to having no story, impersonal characters, no overarching goals, and no competitive play, considering the title inferior to others that have these qualities.
 The New York Times thought the game was terrific, while the activities were superbly designed and beautiful.
 MacUser named Thinkin' Things Collection 3 the best children's software of 1995.